tommyngre/friend-finder-app/README.md

 ## the matching algorithm
 Answers to questions have numeric scores.
 When a new user submits a survey, here's what happens:
-* Each answer is compared to the respective answer provided by each existing user in the database (just a json array for now, not an acual proper db)
+* Each answer is compared to the respective answer provided by each existing user in the database (just a json array for now, not an acual proper db, which you can view via `"api/friends"`)
 * The difference between the new user's scores and each existing user's score is summed
 * The existing user with the "lowest total difference" between scores represents the new user's match